martyduniaud98/PythonFirstWebSite/README.md

 <br>

 ### Virtualenv (optional)

+*This step is optional, you can skip if you don't want to use virtualenv.*
 On Terminal/Powershell run the following commands to install virtualenv and create a virtual environment for the project

 - Windows